skip to content

 • How the activities you are carrying out will be received within the area you are proposing to work or study

 You may need to seek further training if visiting a location that has a history of extreme hostility towards certain travellers.
 Discuss with your Department who can seek further guidance from the Safety Office if necessary.
+Alternatively, you can seek advice directly from the Travel and International Support Helpdesk or the EDI Team.

 Hazard description and Personal Vulnerabilities